Western Ave

 Infant Classrooms

-There are three classrooms for the youngest groups, supported by a dedicated infant lounge.
-This is a protected and cozy space where parents of the youngest children can sit down with their babies, unpack diaper bags, take off snow suits, nurse a bit, and get settled for the day…and then bundle them all back up at pick-up time.
-Our youngest children are in groups no larger than seven each day with four teachers covering the span of their time with us.
+There are three classrooms for infants, supported by a dedicated infant piazza.
+This is an open and flexible space, with windows looking onto the outside world, and rotating equipment to meet the need for motor development and movement.
+Infants are in groups no larger than seven each day, with four teachers covering the span of their time with us.
 Because they are each growing at their own pace, the day is individualized and tailored to meet the needs of each baby.
 Time is spent indoors and outdoors, either on the dedicated infant playground or on a neighborhood walk.
-During the day, classrooms can use the lounge as additional play space, allowing groups to mix, as appropriate, and to leave quiet spaces for sleeping and lively activities to happen together or separately.
-Children in these age groups move through development quickly, so the rooms are built to be connected and flexible.
+During the day, classrooms can use the piazza as an additional play space, allowing groups to mix, as appropriate, and to allow active play while others are sleeping.
+Infants develop quickly, and teachers respond with regular and intentional changes to the physical environment and choice of materials.

 Toddler Classrooms